murugesh03/react-application/README.md

 Parent component - A component that contains and passes data to one or more child components.

 Child component - A component that receives data from a parent component via props.

+# 🛍️ VibeMart – React E-Commerce Application

+VibeMart is a modern, beginner-friendly e-commerce web application built using **React** and **Material UI**.
+This project is designed to help beginners understand how a real-world React application is structured and how different pages work together.

+---

+## 🚀 Features

+- 🏠 Home page with product listing
+- 📦 Product details page
+- 🛒 Interactive checkout page
+- 👤 Login and profile page
+- 🔐 Protected routes
+- 🎨 Modern UI using Material UI
+- ⚡ API integration using Axios
+- 📱 Fully responsive design

+---

+## 🧰 Tech Stack

+- React (Create React App)
+- Material UI (MUI)
+- React Router
+- Axios
+- JavaScript (ES6+)

+---

+## login page

+- Login with your email id and random password